Nigeria pushes for UNSC reform as Tinubu demands veto-wielding seats for Africa

 Nigeria has renewed its push for comprehensive reform of the United Nations Security Council (UNSC), insisting that Africa must secure permanent seats with full veto powers in the global governance system.

-President Bola Tinubu, represented by Vice President Kashim Shettima, made the demand on Monday at the first plenary session on Peace, Security, Governance and Multilateralism during the 7th African Union–European Union Summit in Luanda, Angola.
+President Bola Tinubu, represented by Vice President Kashim Shettima, made the demand yesterday at the first plenary on Peace, Security, Governance and Multilateralism during the 7th African Union/European Union Summit in Luanda, Angola.

-He tasked the European Union (EU) with co-creating peace and security initiatives anchored on African-led frameworks, saying sustainable stability on the continent requires genuine partnership rooted in regional ownership.
+He tasked the EU with co-creating peace and security initiatives anchored on African-led frameworks, saying sustainable stability on the continent requires genuine partnership rooted in regional ownership.

 The President noted that Africa continues to grapple with an array of complex threats, from armed conflict and illicit arms flows to climate pressures, irregular migration, and political instability, all of which now demand stronger cooperation with global partners.